-Construction sites are by nature extremely dangerous and hazardous and those individuals that work at these sites are at high risk for accidents.
+Construction sites are by nature extremely dangerous and hazardous, and those individuals that work at these sites are at high risk for accidents.
 Construction accidents can occur suddenly and without warning leaving people with serious bodily harm, extensive medical bills, and extreme pain.
-Construction sites are often treated differently under the law and it is necessary to seek proper advice.
+Construction sites are often treated differently under the law, and it is necessary to seek proper advice.
 Under Louisiana law, you rarely can sue your employer directly due to worker’s compensation laws that bar most direct suits against employers by employees.
 Often employees can bring claims against property or land owners or other subcontractors or contractors that are working at the construction site.
-This is also called a third party lawsuit, and is important and relevant to consider when bring forth construction site claims.
+This is also called a third-party lawsuit and is important and relevant to consider when bringing forth construction site claims.

 We also handle other types of personal injury cases, including:

 - 18 Wheeler Trucking